benatkin/typeorm/docs/active-record-data-mapper.md

 One thing we should always keep in mind in with software development is how we are going to maintain our applications.
 The `Data Mapper` approach helps with maintainability, which is more effective in bigger apps.
-The `Active record` approach helps keep things simple which works well in smaller apps.
+The `Active Record` approach helps keep things simple which works well in smaller apps.
  And simplicity is always a key to better maintainability.